 Bratislava is the capital of Slovakia and has always been a country at the top of my bucket list.
 I was headquartered in Budapest, Hungary, for two months, and as such, I have quick and easy access to both Western and Eastern European excursions.
 The train ride from Budapest to Bratislava is only 4.5-hours, and my research says it’s a small city compared to Budapest.

 The city isn’t a sprawling metropolis like Budapest, perfectly fine with me since I prefer smaller cities or towns.
-Unlike Hungary which still uses its own currency the Forinth, Slovakia uses only the Euro.
-There’re a few ATMs in the city and most restaurants take credit cards so you’re never lost without a way to pay.
+Unlike Hungary, which still uses its currency, the Forinth, Slovakia uses only the Euro.
+There’re a few ATMs in the city, and most restaurants take credit cards, so you’re never lost without a way to pay.

 A Background On Bratislava, Slovakia

-I know little about Slovakia so looking for things to do and see in Bratislava required a little research.
-From what I know, in the early 90s, there used to be a nation called Czechoslovakia and that it split to form what is now two independent nations The Czech Republic and Slovakia.
+I know little about Slovakia, so looking for things to do and see in Bratislava required a little research.
+From what I understand, in the early 90s, there used to be a nation called Czechoslovakia and that it split to form what is now two independent nations The Czech Republic and Slovakia.

 The Not So Blue Danube

 The Danube river, which seems to be the base for most Eastern European capitals like Vienna and Budapest, is also the base for Bratislava.
 Its water is murky and brown with dirt, not blue like in an opera song or pages in a poem or even the title of this article.

 The Danube is not the prettiest river, to put it mildly.
 Nevertheless, The Danube is home to a few amazing castles and structures that seem to light up after dark like the great Buda and Pest divide.